 To kick things off, let’s take a look at the core elements which make up your marketing mix.

-What Are The Elements Of The Marketing Mix?
+What Is the Marketing Mix: Key Elements Of The Marketing Mix

 Here are the 7 Ps of marketing: